hkershaw-brown/dart-tut-temp/content/tutorials/clm-dart.md

 category: Fortran
 weight: 4
 author: dart
+summary: "Steps through a simple global assimilation run using CLM5"
 ---

-The CLM5-DART tutorial provides a detailed description of the download, setup, executation and diagnostic steps required for a simple global assimilation run using CLM5.
+The CLM5-DART tutorial provides a detailed description of the download, setup, execution and diagnostic steps required for a simple global assimilation run using CLM5.

 It is intended to be performed after the completion of the more general [DART tutorial](https://docs.dart.ucar.edu/en/stable/theory/readme.html) which covers the fundamental concepts of the Ensemble Kalman Filter used within DART.
 This tutorial provides fundamental concepts unique to a CLM assimilation, and offers some guidance